LON - BWI

 The average price of all round-trip flights from London to Baltimore clicked on KAYAK for each day over the last 12 months.

 When flying from London to Baltimore, you should consider leaving on a Tuesday and avoid Sundays if you are looking for the best rates.
-For your return to London, you’ll find the best rates on Thursdays and the most expensive ones on Fridays.
+For your return to London, you’ll find the best rates on Thursdays and the most expensive ones on Tuesdays.

 What is the cheapest month to fly from London to Baltimore?